Alleviate TMJ pain in New Bern, North Carolina

 When people say “I have TMJ” they mostly mean that they are suffering from a TMJ disorder.
 Your temporomandibular joints, called TMJ, make it possible to open and close your mouth.
 Your TMJ, located on either side of your skull, work together when you chew, speak or swallow and include muscles and ligaments as well as the jaw bone.
 They also control the lower jaw- called your mandible- as it moves forward, backward and side to side.

 Each TMJ has a disc between the ball and socket of the joint.
 The disc supports the load while enabling the jaw to open wide and rotate or glide.
 Any problem that prevents this complicated system of muscles, ligaments, discs and bones from working properly can be called a TMJ disorder.
-Dentist like Dr. J. Stephen Hoard in New Bern NC can diagnose and treat this problem to alleviate the discomfort of stop the progression of dental issues that TMJ disorders can bring on.
+Dr. J. Stephen Hoard in New Bern NC can diagnose and treat this problem to alleviate the discomfort of stop the progression of dental issues that TMJ disorders can bring on.

 Possible causes of TMJ disorders include: